How Perfume Affects the Brain: Your Powerful Sense of Smell and Memory

-Once humans became a bit more civilized, we started using our sense of smell to manipulate the body into healing itself.
+Once humans became a bit more sophisticated, we started using our sense of smell to manipulate the body into healing itself.
 Many ancient civilizations, including Egypt, China, and India, used aromatherapy (or, healing with aroma) to treat a plethora of disorders like headaches, pain, insomnia, eczema, stress-induced anxiety, depression, and digestive problems.

 Today, pharmaceutical companies would have us believe aromatherapy is a “pseudoscience,” but we have real scientific evidence that aromatherapy alters brain wave patterns.

 The evidence behind aromatherapy

 There have been dozens, if not hundreds of studies on human response to scent.
 Usually the best tool for the job is a good ol’ electroencephalograph, or EEG.
 If you haven’t experienced this device firsthand, it’s a non-invasive super sci-fi looking helmet that measures brain wave activity.
 This machine is used to diagnose epilepsy, brain tumors, brain damage and disfunction, stroke, and sleep disorders.
 Make no mistake, it’s legit!

 Most studies involve a participant inhaling aroma while the EEG monitors reactive brain activity.